allan-z/VE216-RC-Slides/README.md

 The content for RC follows from the lecture given by **Prof. Yong Long**.
 Some exercises were selected from homework and quizzes.
 Some screenshots were taken from **Prof. Alan V. Oppenheim's** (well-known) lecture slides.

-It is possible that some other professor in JI use different materials for this course (e.g., starting with discrete signals).
+It is possible that some other professors in JI use different materials for this course (e.g., starting with discrete signals).

 # Notice for Other Users
 I graduated from SJTU in Summer 2020.
 I am glad to release my RC notes for future TAs (who are preparing for RCs) and students (who are looking for course-related materials).